A Delicious Family Recipe

 Ingredients for Brazilian Carrot Cake:

-- 3 large eggs: Ideally these should be at room temperature.
+- Large eggs: Ideally at room temperature.

 Ingredients for the chocolate glaze